Codex tools: Log in / create account

 This article is a ROUGH DRAFT.
 It is in need of editing and verification.
 This information is subject to change.
 You can help edit this page and others on the WordPress Codex by editing it.

-3. We recommend you write the majority of your article in a word processor or text editing program first so you can spell check and thoroughly proof your article before posting.
+In addition to the guidelines and tips in Codex Guidelines for creating new pages and Codex Styles, we recommend you write the majority of your article in a word processor or Glossary#Text_editor text editing program first so you can spell check and thoroughly proof your article before posting.
 Simply copy and paste the article into the editing window and then you can start editing and styling it to Codex standards.

 Before saving the page, here are a few things to check: